litoj/Enhanced-Faithcraft/README.md

 # Enhanced Faithcraft

-- Faithful x32 is a dependency, this is just an extensive addon
+- [Compliance x32](https://compliancepack.net/compliance32x/latest) is a dependency, this is just an extensive addon
 - Optifine is not required, but enables more textures and makes the game look better
 - works with Continuity mod
 - support for FabricSkyBoxes, but Optifine looks better
+- please remove `assets/minecraft/optifine/ctm/bookshelf` folder from Compliance to make the Juknum's texture work properly

 ## Config